FnuAshmika/BingeWatch/README.md

+# Bingewatch
+Bingewatch is a movie streaming platform built using React, Redux, Firebase, JavaScript, and the TMDB API.
+Users can sign up and sign in, subscribe to a plan, browse various movie genres, watch trailers of movies on the banner, and search for any movie.

+## Features
+User Authentication: Users can sign up and sign in to the platform using their email address and password.

+Subscription Plans: Users can choose from various subscription plans to gain access to movies and TV shows.
+Plans range from basic to premium, with different prices.

+Movie Genres: Users can browse movies by different genres such as action, comedy, drama, horror, and more.
+T

+Movie Trailers: Users can watch trailers of movies on the banner and get a glimpse of the movie before they start watching it.

+Movie Search: Users can search for any movie by clicking the search button and entering its name or keywords in the search bar.

+## Technologies
+Bingewatch was built using the following technologies:

+React: A JavaScript library used for building user interfaces.
+Redux: A predictable state container for JavaScript apps.
+Firebase: A backend-as-a-service platform used for user authentication, database storage, and hosting.
+JavaScript: A programming language used for building web applications.
+TMDB API: An API used for getting movie and TV show data.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.